Marshall 71 Excellent

 What's it like Living in Marshall?

-Using data and statistics Marshall has received a livability score of 68 out of 100.
-This score is ranked in the 74th percentile when compared to all other cities.
-If we consider each of the categories individually, we see that Marshall ranks well for crime (A), cost of living (B) and housing (A+).
-Marshall does not do well for the following: amenities (F) and education (F).
-It might be a good idea to take a closer look at each category to find out why.
+Marshall has a livability score of 70 out of 100 and is ranked #273 in Wisconsin and #7,105 in the USA.
+If we take a closer look at each of the categories on their own, we see that Marshall ranks well for crime (A+), cost of living (B+), employment (B-) and housing (A+).
+Marshall does not rank well for the following: amenities (F) and education (F).
+It might be a smart idea to take a closer look at each category to find out why.

 Best Places to Live in and Around Marshall